Website visitor identification turns your funnel from a ghost town to a goldmine

 Want to see if the programs you run with website visitor data outperform the programs that run against broad audiences?
 Track these KPIs:

-Vector is a contact-based marketing tool that not only lets you identify your website visitors (for free!) but also reveals which contacts are showing purchase intent off of your site.
+Vector is a contact-level advertising tool that not only lets you identify your website visitors, but also lets you build ad audiences from those same visitors.

 Unlike traditional ABM tools, Vector de-anonymizes specific people landing on your website—not just the companies they work for.